-The Chaco Fund’s Board members bring compassion, creativity, and a shared sense of the value of education.
+The Chaco Fund team brings compassion, creativity, and a shared belief in the value of education.

 Maritza Chacay Guayupari

 Board of Directors

 Mateo is the Chaco Fund’s treasurer.
 He served in Peace Corps Bolivia’s agriculture and forestry extension from 2007-8.
 Mateo’s experience living and working in Iñiguazu, one of the remotest villages in the Bolivian Chaco, has underpinned his life’s trajectory since the Peace Corps.
 He now works as a conservation biologist, and has led conservation research and education projects in wild areas of the United States, Africa, and Latin America over the past decade.
 Mateo is an avid outdoorsman, linguist, and singer-songwriter.

 Michael has over 10 years of experience working on a broad range of renewable energy and sustainability initiatives, domestically and abroad.
 He holds an MA in Energy Policy from Columbia University and a BA in Economics from Colorado College.
 His service in Bolivia was formative, teaching him the value of partnerships in building successful environmental campaigns and the global effort required to protect our planet.
 He currently lives in Denver, Colorado.

 Mark is currently the secretary for the Chaco Fund.
 He served with several of the other officers in Peace Corps Bolivia from 2007-2008, working in support of a local beekeepers association and growing a substantial beard.
 Since returning to the US, Mark completed a PhD in Latin American History and currently teaches at Southeastern Louisiana University.
 Even when Mark should be working, he is probably spending time with his wife and four children.